silky-modi22/html.org.in/README.md

 ### How will you contribute?
 Before you contribute, you need to know there is more than one step.
 1. **First Step**
-    - You need to create a folder on `HTML` folder.
+    - You need to create a folder on the `HTML` folder.
      - Then create a folder with `html_yourname`.
      - Create an `index.html` file.
 2. **Second Step**